Breaking the Curse of Dimensionality with Convex Neural Networks

 \item[--] \emph{Dependence on $\alpha$}: for any $d$, the higher the $\alpha$, the stricter the sufficient condition.
 Given that the estimation error grows slowly with $\alpha$ (see \mysec{rademacher}), low values of $\alpha$ would be preferred in practice.

-\item[--] \emph{Dependence on $d$}: a key feature of the sufficient condition is the dependence on $d$, that is, as $d$ increases the number of derivatives has to increase linearly in $d/2$.
+\item[--] \emph{Dependence on $d$}: a key feature of the sufficient condition is the dependence on $d$, that is, as $d$ increases the number of derivatives has to increase in $d/2$---like for Sobolev spaces in dimension $d$~\citep{adams2003sobolev}.
 This is another instantiation of the curse of dimensionality: only very smooth functions in high dimensions are allowed.

 \item[--] \emph{Special case $d=1$, $\alpha=0$}: differentiable functions on the sphere in $\rb^2$, with bounded derivatives, belong to $\G_2$, and thus all Lipschitz-continuous functions, because Lipschitz-continuous functions are almost everywhere differentiable with bounded derivative \citep{adams2003sobolev}.